The Importance of Patents in the Fight Against Counterfeiting

 “The enforcement of patents controls inappropriate usage, e.g. use of technology outside the secure document industry which would be a potentially legitimate source of material for counterfeits.”

 The flow chart illustrates the potential consequence of features with patent protection being eliminated from a banknote specification.
-On first appraisal this may appear to be a positive step as patents are often seen as being barriers to competition.
-However as can be seen from the graphic below the likely outcome is a significant reduction in research of security features and the widespread use of low value commodity features.
+On first appraisal, this may appear to be a positive step as patents are often seen as being barriers to competition.
+However, as can be seen from the graphic below the likely outcome is a significant reduction in research on security features and the widespread use of low-value commodity features.
 Ultimately counterfeits will increase, and the security of the national currency will be compromised.

 De La Rue Patented Features

-In the field of Holography De La Rue focusses on direct write lithography (an advanced type of digital “hologram” enabling precise control of the grating structure) and a highly evolved form of Benton (H1-H2) holography (“classical” holography).
-De La Rue have been filing patent applications in the field of “classical” holography since the 1980’s and this has continued more recently with the invention of security features combining both “classical” and direct write origination methods.
-Direct write “holography,” through precise control of grating structure, creates strong, interactive and engaging kinetic effects as well as complex image switches and De La Rue has applied for multiple patent application in this area.
-This includes patents protects the fundamental characteristics of the digital pixels and those more focussed on the striking public effects such as Spotlight™ and PureImage™.
-De La Rue’s patent applications protecting their direct write holographic technology will ensure protection of this key technology area for all stakeholders until the late 2030’s.
+In the field of Holography De La Rue focuses on direct write lithography (an advanced type of digital “hologram” enabling precise control of the grating structure) and a highly evolved form of Benton (H1-H2) holography (“classical” holography).
+De La Rue has been filing patent applications in the field of “classical” holography since the 1980s and this has continued more recently with the invention of security features combining both “classical” and direct write origination methods.
+Direct write “holography,” through precise control of grating structure, creates strong, interactive and engaging kinetic effects as well as complex image switches and De La Rue has applied for multiple patent applications in this area.
+This includes patents that protect the fundamental characteristics of the digital pixels and those more focused on the striking public effects such as Spotlight™ and PureImage™.
+De La Rue’s patent applications protecting their direct-write holographic technology will ensure the protection of this key technology area for all stakeholders until the late 2030s.

 In summary De La Rue’s strong track record in innovation across many secure document applications is underpinned by a strong patent portfolio.
 This provides protection for all De La Rue stakeholders over the next two decades and allows De La Rue to invest in confidence in its future R&D projects creating new and striking security features for all its customers.